Human trafficking in Laos: Sex trafficking

-Prosecution
+Prosecution (2008)

 The Lao government demonstrated progress in its anti-trafficking law enforcement efforts and willingness to collaborate with other countries as well as NGOs and international organizations.
 Laos prohibits all forms of trafficking through Penal Code Article 134, which prescribes penalties that are sufficiently stringent and commensurate with those prescribed for rape.
 In 2007, the Ministry of Public Security used Article 134 to investigate 38 cases of trafficking, resulting in 23 arrests and eight ongoing prosecutions.
 An additional 20 cases are currently under investigation.
-Police corruption, a weak judicial sector and the population’s general lack of understanding of the court system impeded anti-trafficking law enforcement efforts.
+Police corruption, a weak judicial sector and the population's general lack of understanding of the court system impeded anti-trafficking law enforcement efforts.
 Through legal aid clinics, the Lao Bar Association assisted victims by educating the public at large on the legal system and by providing legal advice to victims of human rights abuses, including human trafficking.
 Corruption remained a problem with government officials susceptible to involvement or collusion in trafficking in persons, narcotics, wildlife, and illegal logging.
 No government or law enforcement officials have been disciplined or punished for involvement in trafficking in persons.
 The Lao government worked with international organizations and civil society to increase law enforcement capacity through training for police, investigators, prosecutors, and customs and border officials.

-Protection
+Protection (2008)

 The Lao government demonstrated progress in improving protection for victims of trafficking during the year.
 The Ministry of Labor and Social Welfare (MLSW) and Immigration Department cooperated with IOM, UNIAP, and a local NGO to provide victim assistance.
 The MLSW continued operating a small transit center in Vientiane.
-Victims not wanting to return home are referred to a long-term shelter run by the Lao Women’s Union or to a local NGO.
+Victims not wanting to return home are referred to a long-term shelter run by the Lao Women's Union or to a local NGO.
 Over the last year, 280 formally identified victims of cross border trafficking were repatriated to Laos from Thailand and an additional 21 were repatriated in 2008.
 Approximately 100 victims are currently residing in rehabilitation centers in Thailand.
-The Lao government provided medical services, counseling, vocational training, and employment services for victims in its transit shelter in Vientiane and at the Lao Women’s Union shelter.
+The Lao government provided medical services, counseling, vocational training, and employment services for victims in its transit shelter in Vientiane and at the Lao Women's Union shelter.
 The government actively encouraged victims to participate in investigations and prosecutions of traffickers.
 As of January 2007, the Lao government stopped requiring exit permits for citizens to travel abroad, which eliminated the potential for penalizing illegal migrants and trafficking victims, through fines, upon their return.
 Government instructions against fining, and the removal of the legal basis for those fines, effectively reduced financial penalties faced by victims.
-The government provided land to an NGO for a new shelter and transit center for trafficking victims in Savannakhet in 2007 and it continued to provide office space and staff to assist IOM’s programs.
+The government provided land to an NGO for a new shelter and transit center for trafficking victims in Savannakhet in 2007 and it continued to provide office space and staff to assist IOM's programs.